johnwbyrd/docker-hdhomerun-nas/README.md

-# Docker image for HDHomeRun on Synology
+# Docker image for HDHomeRun on NAS

 This is a Dockerfile for running the [HDHomeRun RECORD](https://www.silicondust.com/dvr-service/) software on certain network attached storage (NAS) devices.
 This approach assumes that you already have a NAS present to store your videos, and you want to run HDHomeRun on it in a way that will survive reboots.
 For example, it's possible to run the HDHomeRun RECORD engine on Synology NAS devices; however, the software won't survive a reboot of the NAS.
 Using docker, we can make the HDHomeRun RECORD engine persist operation across reboots.